The Best American Express Credit Cards in Canada for 2023

 American Express Platinum Card

-- Earn 3 points per $1 spent on dining, 2 points on travel, and 1 point on all other purchases
+• Earn 2 points per $1 spent on dining and travel, and 1 point on all other purchases

 American Express Gold Rewards Card

-If you’re just a casual traveller and don’t like the idea of paying a high annual fee, the American Express Gold Rewards Card is likely a better choice.
+If you only travel once a year and don’t want to pay a high annual fee, the American Express Gold Rewards Card could be a good fit.
 The annual fee is just $250, but you get an annual travel credit of $100.
 That means your annual fee is effectively $150 a year.
-When you factor in the 4 annual Plaza Premium passes you get, this card pays for itself.
+You also get 4 free annual Plaza Premium passes and a $50 NEXUS rebate (every 4 years).

 American Express Aeroplan Reserve Card